sdc-china/IDA-doc/_posts/2018-10-05-administration-selenium-hub-configuration.md

      The **Containerized** option is unavailable by default.
 You need to [configure Kubernetes Setting] before creating this kind of Selenium Grid.

-**Known Issues:**

-Containerized Firefox hub throws a timeout exception when deployed on OCP 4.11+.

 **Notes:**

 You can customize the Selenium configuration based on the template.
 Currently, we support the following types of configuration.